php-fig/fig-standards/accepted/PSR-7-http-message.md

      *
      * @param StreamInterface $body Body.
      * @return self
-     * @throws \InvalidArgumentException When the body is not valid.
+     * @throws \InvalidArgumentException when the body is not valid.
      */
     public function withBody(StreamInterface $body);
 }